danihinjos/ADA_Project/README.md

 ## Does your mum or dad curse more?
 <div style="text-align: justify">
 Well, it seems that around 72% of all profane quotes we found were spoken by a male speaker.
 Our analysis also shows that media articles are heavily biased towards featuring male speakers.
-Feminists are going to be all over this...
 </div>

 <iframe width="900" height="500" frameborder="0" scrolling="no" src="//plotly.com/~k_beans/52.embed?showlink=false"></iframe>